 ESA eligible customers will continue to be eligible to receive no-cost, direct install smart thermostats through ESA for all climate zones.
 This is consistent with current policy detailed in the Statewide ESA Program Policy and Procedures Manual per D.16-11-022 and reaffirmed in D.21-06-015.
-The IOUs and third-party DRPs participating in the Targeted Summer Reliability SCT Program will be required to verify customer eligibility for ESA, and if eligible, refer the customer to the IOUs' ESA programs.
-The IOUs and their ESA contractors, during their in-person assessment and installation, shall promote, but will not require, enrollment in a marketintegrated supply-side demand response program.
+The IOUs and third-party DRPs participating in the Targeted Summer Reliability SCT Program3 will be required to verify customer eligibility for the ESA or CARE programs, and if eligible, provide the customer with information about the IOUs' ESA programs.
+The customer may decide to obtain the SCT through the ESA program, or through the Targeted Summer Reliability SCT Program.
+If the customer is receiving the SCT through the Targeted Summer Reliability program, they must pre-enroll in a market integrated supply-side Demand Response program, and can still participate in the ESA program for a potentially fuller suite of energy efficiency treatments at no cost.
+If the customer chooses to participate in the ESA program, the IOUs and their ESA contractors, during their in-person assessment and installation, shall promote, but will not require, enrollment in a market-integrated supply-side demand response program.